Blog

 View all blogs

-District of Columbia Releases Medicaid Managed Care RFP
+District of Columbia releases Medicaid Managed Care RFP

 This week, our In Focus section reviews the District of Columbia (DC) Medicaid managed care request for proposals (RFP), released on November 19, 2021, by the District of Columbia Department of Health Care Finance.
 The procurement will cover DC Healthy Families Program (DCHFP), including adults with special health care needs; District of Columbia Healthcare Alliance Program (Alliance); and Immigrant Children’s Program (ICP).
 DC expects to award contracts to up to three managed care organizations (MCOs), covering physical, behavioral health, and pharmacy services.
 Contract approval is expected by June 2022 and implementation in October 2022.